lhupfeldt/jenkinsflow/INSTALL.md

 3. To use the warn_only (experimental) feature, jenkins url must be set in Jenkins configuration.

 4. All set!
 You can now create jobs that have a shell execution step, which will a use this library to control the running of other jobs.
-   See demo/... for example flows.
+   See the demo directory for example flows.
+The demo jobs can be loaded by running tests, see below.

 Test
 ----

-1. Install tenjin template engine: pip install -U pytest pytest-cov pytest-cache logilab-devtools tenjin proxytypes
+1. Install tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools tenjin proxytypes

 2. Run the tests:
    # Mocked tests do not require Jenkins